Disclosing personal information out of Australia

 Example

 Agency A may hold information about Person X which is not held by Agency B. Agency B’s functions involve providing a service to Person X that they can only perform if Agency A gives the information they hold to Body Q, which is located overseas.
-This will not be a valid transfer under this section, as it was done to assist the functions of Agency B, and not of Agency A.
+This will not be a valid disclosure under this section, as it was done to assist the functions of Agency B, and not of Agency A.

 The functions of an agency can be determined by what they are legally permitted to do.
 If the action is set out in legislation administered by the agency, it will clearly be within its functions.
 Additionally, the functions of an agency can be set by government policy or Parliamentary direction.
 Essentially, it must be an action, activity, or obligation that falls within the purpose for which the agency exists and its responsibilities.